irfanHaslanded/PasswordManager/README.md

 3. Two salts are stored for each secret
 4. Only the hash of the first secret is stored
 5. Only the user-accounts data is stored
+6. It is not possible to change the master-password.
+Make sure it is really secret!

 # Usage: